-We will incur expenses in connection with the registration of certain of our shares of common stock which may be significant in relation to our revenues.
+We will incur expenses in connection with registration of our shares which may be significant in relation to our revenues.

-We are required to pay the fees and expenses incurred by us incident to the registration of certain of our shares of common stock under a registration statement.
+We are required to pay fees and expenses incident to the registration with the SEC of the shares issued in the private placement of equity which closed on January 6, 2005 and maintain adequate disclosure in connection with such registration, including updating prospectuses.
 These expenses may be significant in relation to our revenues.
-We have also agreed to indemnify certain of the selling shareholders against losses, claims, damages and liabilities arising out of or relating to any misstatements or omissions in such registration statement or any related prospectuses, including liabilities under the Securities Act.
+We have also agreed to indemnify such selling shareholders against losses, claims, damages and liabilities arising out of relating to any misstatements or omissions in the Company's registration statement and related prospectuses, including liabilities under the Securities Act.
 In the event such a claim is made in the future, such losses, claims, damages and liabilities arising therefrom could be significant in relation to our revenues.